Code-Institute-Submissions/rockanrolla/README.md

 ## __UX__
 ---

-This website is aim to be visited by music and rock fans, more especifically those ones that grown up listening those beats during the 70's an 80's.
+This website is aim to be visited by music and rock fans, more specifically those ones that grown up listening those beats during the 70's and 80's.
 This site shows the progress of the band from then till these actual days.

 __*Average visitor should probably be:*__